bravedave/dvc/src/dvc/views/docs/risorsa.md

 >Tip : <https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite> will allow you to open and view sqlite files
 ><img src="risorsa-sqlite.jpg" class="img img-fluid">

+that wraps up storage, lets create the add/edit modal, and a report matrix

 #### Create an Add record modal